Dyadic Regression with Sample Selection

-\end{enumerate} \end{thm} Part (1) and (2) of Theorem \ref{thm:normality} show that our estimator is asymptotically normal with different convergence rates depending on $\Sigma_{W\nu,1}$.
-Part (1) departs from \cite{Kyriazidou1997}'s result in that we have a parametric convergence rate based on the number of nodes $n$, not the number of dyads (or units) $N$.
-Under the condition that $c_{W}'\Sigma_{W\nu,1}c_{W}>0$ in part (1), the covariance of two summands indexed with a common index (e.g., dyad $ij$ and $ik$) in the estimator does not vanish in the limit, which results in the reduction in the effective sample size to $n$, the number of nodes.
-At the same time, the leading term is an average of conditional means of the summand given $\xi_{i}$ and $U_{i}$, which averages out and drops $h_{n}$ in the convergence rate.
-This $\sqrt{n}$-asymptotic normality is aligned with the dyadic non-parametric density estimation literature \citep{Graham2019}.
-Once we have $\Sigma_{W\nu,1}=0$ as in part (2), our result is aligned with \cite{Kyriazidou1997} in that the convergence rates are non-parametric and based on the number of dyads (units).
-Part (3) of Theorem \ref{thm:normality} shows that our estimator converges to the asymptotic bias part with suitable normalization, regardless of the degeneracy.
-We utilize this result to propose the bias-corrected estimator in the later section.
+Parts (1) and (2) of Theorem \ref{thm:normality} show that our estimator is asymptotically normal, with different convergence rates depending on $\Sigma_{W\nu,1}$.
+Part (1) differs from \cite{Kyriazidou1997} in that the convergence rate is parametric and based on the number of nodes $n$, rather than the number of dyads $N$.
+When $c_{W}'\Sigma_{W\nu,1}c_{W}>0$ in part (1), the covariance between summands sharing a common node (e.g., dyads $ij$ and $ik$) does not vanish asymptotically, reducing the effective sample size to $n$.
+The leading term is an average of conditional means given $\xi_{i}$ and $U_{i}$, which averages out and eliminates $h_{n}$ from the convergence rate.
+This $\sqrt{n}$-asymptotic normality matches results in the dyadic nonparametric density estimation literature \citep{Graham2019}.
+When $\Sigma_{W\nu,1}=0$, as in part (2), our result aligns with \cite{Kyriazidou1997}, with nonparametric convergence rates based on the number of dyads.
+This corresponds to the degenerate case for dyadic dependence, as discussed in the literature \citep{Graham2019,cattaneo2024}.
+Part (3) of Theorem \ref{thm:normality} shows that, with suitable normalization, our estimator converges to the asymptotic bias term regardless of degeneracy.
+This property is used to construct the bias-corrected estimator in the following section.

 We can compare our estimator with the usual fixed effect estimator: